Small Rural Partnership Support

 2. Bios & Job Descriptions.
 Short, biographical statements and job descriptions of administrative and artistic personnel including those contracted who are involved in the grant activities.
 Full resumes should only be included with the supplementary materials.

-3. NEW: Accessibility Checklist: Complete, save, and upload the Accessibility Checklist form into your application.
+3. Accessibility Checklist: Complete, save, and upload the Accessibility Checklist form into your application.

 4. List of Board of Directors.
 Only nonprofit organizations with 501(c)3 status must upload this document.
 The board list (at the time of application) must include the following: